-Non-derivative financial liabilities
+Non-derivative financial liabilities: Classification, subsequent measurement and gains and losses

 Financial liabilities are classified as measured at amortised cost or FVTPL.
 A financial liability is classified as at FVTPL if it is classified as held-for-trading or it is designated as such on initial recognition.
 Financial liabilities at FVTPL are measured at fair value and net gains and losses, including any interest expense, are recognised in profit or loss.
 Directly attributable transaction costs are recognised in profit or loss as incurred.